URI-ABD/cakes-paper/reviewer-response.md

 must identify the actual spaces from which data sets can be extracted for CAKES to work.*

-add def in paper for geometric median, extended from continues vector spaces into any metric space. line 43, use distance, not similarity
+We have added a definition of the geometric median in the paper, and have clarified how we interpret it for any metric space.
+We have also fixed the language around similarity and distance, and have made sure to use the correct term in each context.

 *On line 141, there is a function defined for the local fractal dimension (LFD), but it is not expressed in functional notation.
 In other words, it